vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ### CDN

+Recommended:
-Recommended: [https://cdn.jsdelivr.net/npm/vue](https://cdn.jsdelivr.net/npm/vue), which will reflect the latest version as soon as it is published to npm.
+Use the latest development version [https://cdn.jsdelivr.net/npm/vue@{{vue_version}}/dist/vue.js](https://cdn.jsdelivr.net/npm/vue@{{vue_version}}/dist/vue.js), and update when you are ready.
+Or you can use the link to the latest versions, [https://cdn.jsdelivr.net/npm/vue/dist/vue.js](https://cdn.jsdelivr.net/npm/vue/dist/vue.js), which will reflect the latest version as soon as it is published to npm (at your own risk).
 You can also browse the source of the npm package at [https://cdn.jsdelivr.net/npm/vue/](https://cdn.jsdelivr.net/npm/vue/).

-Also available on [unpkg](https://unpkg.com/vue) and [cdnjs](https://cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js) (cdnjs takes some time to sync so the latest release may not be available yet).
+Also available on [https://unpkg.com/vue@2.5.13/dist/vue.js](https://unpkg.com/vue@2.5.13/dist/vue.js) and [https://cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js](https://cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js) (cdnjs takes some time to sync so the latest release may not be available yet).

+Remember to read the section about different versions, and use the **product version** in production (basically replace `vue.js` with `vue.min.js`).

 ## NPM